rmsk2/F256_Mandelbrot/README.md

 # F256 Mandelbrot
 A program for the Foenix 256 Jr. Rev B and F256 K that visualizes the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) and makes use of the F256 integer coprocessor.
-If you want to build the software yourself (under Linux) clone the repo, issue the command
-`make publish`, then copy the contents of the `dist` directory to a compatible SD card and plug that into either the SD card slot of the F256 or an SD2IEC like device.
+Download the two files `mandelbrot.bas` and `mandel.prg` from the release section of this repo, copy them to a F256 compatible SD card and plug that into either the SD card slot of the F256 or an SD2IEC like device.
 In Basic change to the relevant device (`drive 0` for the built in SD card slot or `drive 1` for an SD2IEC device with device number 8) and type `load "mandelbrot.bas"` followed by `run`.

-Alternatively you can download the two files
-`mandelbrot.bas` and `mandel.prg` from the release section of this repo and copy them to an SD card.
+# How to build the software yourself
 If you want to build the software yourself you will need the `64tass` macro assembler and a python interpreter in your `PATH`.
 I use Ubuntu 22.04 on my development machine and I have not tested this software on any other operating system.
 The `64tass` version available in the Ubuntu repos works for this project.
+Clone the repo, issue the command `make publish`, then copy the contents of the `dist` directory to a compatible SD card.

 **Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023) and the F256 K (as bought in October 2023).
 This repo uses the F256 K addresses as a default.
 You have to